elmtree-askmo/cloudcannon-app/content/learn/biology/explain-the-concept-of-complementary-base-pairing-and-its-importance-in-dna-stability.md

 url: /learn/biology/questions/explain-the-concept-of-complementary-base-pairing-and-its-importance-in-dna-stability
 score: -1.0
 related_article1:
-    id: 167326
+    id: 167328
+    title: >-
-    title: What is the significance of the 5' to 3' directionality in nucleic acids?
+        What is the role of hydrogen bonding in the secondary structure of DNA?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-significance-of-the-5-to-3-directionality-in-nucleic-acids
+    url: /learn/biology/questions/what-is-the-role-of-hydrogen-bonding-in-the-secondary-structure-of-dna
 related_article2:
-    id: 167325
+    id: 167340
-    title: How does a dehydration reaction contribute to the formation of nucleic acids?
+    title: >-
+        How do lipids contribute to membrane structure and function?
     subject: Biology
-    url: /learn/biology/questions/how-does-a-dehydration-reaction-contribute-to-the-formation-of-nucleic-acids
+    url: /learn/biology/questions/how-do-lipids-contribute-to-membrane-structure-and-function
 related_article3:
-    id: 167333
+    id: 167331
-    title: What is the structural difference between saturated and unsaturated fatty acids?
+    title: >-
+        How do the nitrogenous bases differ between DNA and RNA?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-structural-difference-between-saturated-and-unsaturated-fatty-acids
+    url: /learn/biology/questions/how-do-the-nitrogenous-bases-differ-between-dna-and-rna
 related_article4:
-    id: 167331
+    id: 167336
-    title: How do the nitrogenous bases differ between DNA and RNA?
+    title: >-
+        Explain the amphipathic nature of phospholipids and its significance.
     subject: Biology
-    url: /learn/biology/questions/how-do-the-nitrogenous-bases-differ-between-dna-and-rna
+    url: /learn/biology/questions/explain-the-amphipathic-nature-of-phospholipids-and-its-significance
 related_article5:
-    id: 167334
+    id: 167338
-    title: Describe the composition and function of triglycerides in energy storage.
+    title: >-
+        How do polymers form from monomers in biological molecules?
     subject: Biology
-    url: /learn/biology/questions/describe-the-composition-and-function-of-triglycerides-in-energy-storage
+    url: /learn/biology/questions/how-do-polymers-form-from-monomers-in-biological-molecules
 ---

 &nbsp;